Bankui Region

-Boucle du Mouhoun (/fr/, "Bend of the Black Volta") is one of Burkina Faso's 13 administrative regions.
+Bankui, formerly known as Boucle du Mouhoun (/fr/, "Bend of the Black Volta"), is one of Burkina Faso's 17 administrative regions.
 It was created on 2 July 2001 and had a population of 1,898,133 in 2019.
 It is the 4th most populous region in Burkina Faso and contains 9.26% of all Burkinabé.
 The region's capital is Dédougou.
-Six provinces make up the Boucle du Mouhoun region—Balé, Banwa, Kossi, Mouhoun, Nayala, and Sourou.
+Three provinces make up the Bankui region—Balé, Banwa, Mouhoun.

 As of 2019, the population of the region was 1,898,133 with 50.2% females.
 The population in the region was 9.26% of the total population of the country.
 The coverage of cereal need compared to the total production of the region was 187%.
 As of 2007, the literacy rate in the region was 23.2%, compared to a national average of 28.3%.

 Geography

 Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cuts through different valleys.
 The climate is generally hot, with unreliable rains across different seasons.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.
 The dry season is usually from October to May and rains are common during the wet season from June to September.
 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
-Among West African countries, Burkino Faso has the largest elephant population and the country is replete with game reserves.
+Among West African countries, Burkina Faso has the largest elephant population, and the country is replete with game reserves.
 The southern regions are more tropical in nature and have savannah and forests.
 The principal river is the Black Volta, that originates in the southern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.
 The average rainfall in the region is around 100 cm compared to northern regions that receive only 25 cm rainfall.

 Demographics

 As of 2019, the population of the region was 1,898,133 with 50.2% women.
 The population of this region accounts for 9.26% of the total population of the country.
 The child mortality rate was 72, infant mortality rate was 69 and the mortality of children under five was 135.

 As of 2007, among the working population, there were 60.4% employees, 17.40% underemployed, 20.80% inactive people, 22.00% not working and 1.2% unemployed people in the region.
-The main languages spoken in Boucle du Mouhoun as of 2006 were Moore, Bwamu, and Samo (or San).
+The main languages spoken in Bankui as of 2006 were Moore, Bwamu, and Samo (or San).
 French is the official language throughout the country.